1988 Major League Baseball postseason: Los Angeles Dodgers vs. New York Mets

-This was the first time that the Mets lost in the NLCS.
-This would be the last postseason appearance for the Mets until 1999.
-This was the last time the Dodgers won the NL pennant until 2017, where they defeated the Chicago Cubs in five games en route to the World Series.
+This was the last time the Dodgers won the NL pennant until 2017, where they defeated the Chicago Cubs in five games before falling in the World Series.

-The Mets and Dodgers would meet two more times in the postseason, in the NLDS in 2006, and 2015, with the Mets winning both times.
+The Mets and Dodgers would meet in the postseason again in the NLDS in 2006 and 2015, as well as the NLCS again in 2024, with the Mets winning the former two and the Dodgers winning the latter en route to a World Series title.